How to Clean an Aga Cooker

-A top aga cleaning tip for maintaining a clean aga is to mop up any spills immediately with a damp, soapy cloth, particularly with acidic products such as orange juice as this causes stains.
-Due to the aga top being hot, spills can often become baked on if they’re not mopped up straight away and may need to be scraped in order to be removed, meaning that you could scratch the enamel.
+Looking for tips on how to create the best aga enamel cleaner?
+You’re in the right place.
+A top Aga cleaning tip for maintaining a clean aga is to mop up any spills immediately with a damp, soapy cloth, particularly with acidic aga cleaning products such as orange juice as this causes stains.
+Due to the Aga top being hot, spills can often become baked on if they’re not mopped up straight away and may need to be scraped in order to be removed, meaning that you could scratch the enamel.
 After you have wiped the spills with a cloth, buff the surface with a dry cloth.
 The chromed lids can also be cleaned in the same way or polished using a stainless-steel polish.
 Carrying out this aga cleaning tip every day should be enough to keep it looking clean.

 The good news is that our Ovenclean specialists are fully trained in cleaning agas and use a unique range of no added caustic-soda cleaning products for aga cleaning.
 We will restore your cooker, whilst also working to protect and enhance its enamel finish.

 What equipment do I need to clean my Aga?

 There are a number of core elements that are needed to help you clean your Aga in the best possible way and to get it shining again.
 To clean your Aga cooker, you will need:

 - Gloves – Cleaning any oven is a messy job, so protect your hands from the grime with a pair of cleaning gloves.

 - A non-scratch cloth or sponge – Help retain the luxury of your Aga by cleaning it with non-scratch sponge.